dag0310/User-Story-to-BranchName-Converter/README.md

-# User Story to BranchName Converter
+# Branch Namer
-Converts a user story to a prefixed git branch name (CamelCased alphanumerics only).
+Converts a prefix + description to a branch name.